 Cinnamon was so highly esteemed that it was considered more precious than gold.
 I am a fan of any form of organic cinnamon but it is important to understand what is the best cinnamon to use.

-Cinnamon is one of the highest ranked anti-oxidant rich spice with an incredible ORAC (Oxygen Radical Absorbency Capacity) score of 131,420 (1).
-Cinnamon’s powerful essential oils are known for their “anti-microbial” factors (2).
+Cinnamon is one of the highest ranked antioxidant rich spices with an incredible ORAC (Oxygen Radical Absorbency Capacity) score of 131,420 (1).
+This herb’s powerful essential oils are known for their “anti-microbial” factors (2).
 Studies have shown this spice to be highly effective at halting the growth of bacteria as well as fungi, including the commonly problematic yeast Candida (3).